John Pulsipher for

 Publish local government info to sites you use!

 Legal notices are currently made in the CDA Press.
 Most people don't subscribe to or read the press.
 On Day 1, I will direct city staff to work with additional outlets for publication of all legal notices.
 One example is North Idaho News on Facebook.
+Additionally, we will direct the public to the posted notices in the Press.
+Local newspapers prevent extremism in commiunities.

 Increase Community Engagement